Organize PhD Studies with a Notion Template: Research, Notes, References & Progress

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Use a Notion Template for PHD Studies to Organize Research, Notes, References, and Academic Progress
+How to Use a Notion Template for PhD Studies to Organize Research, Notes, References, and Academic Progress

 Understanding Notion Templates

-Finding a Notion Template for PHD Studies
+Finding a Notion Template for PhD Studies

 1. Open Notion and create a new page by clicking the + button.